pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ## 2. Avoid Unwinding & Regrouping Documents Just To Process Each Record's Array Elements

-Sometimes it is necessary to transform documents from a source collection that each include an array field, where the main purpose of the aggregation pipeline is just to reduce the content of each array in isolation.
-For example, for each record in isolation, the aggregation may just need to add together all the values of the array into a total, or retain the first and last elements of the array only, or retain only one field from the sub-document that is in each array element, or any other of numerous other array _reduction_ scenarios.
+Sometimes, you need an aggregation pipeline to mutate or reduce an array field's content for each record.
+For example:

+ * You may need to add together all the values in the array into a total field
+ * You may need to retain the first and last elements of the array only
+ * You may need to retain only one field of each sub-document in the array
+ * ..._or numerous other array 'reduction' scenarios_

-Bringing this to life more, imagine there is a `product_orders` collection where each document in the collection represents a product, and the list of orders is an array of elements against each product, as shown in the example below:
+To bring this to life more, imagine a `product_orders` collection.
+Each document represents a product and contains an array of orders for that product, as shown in the example below:

 ```javascript
 [